 This course will conform to the Douglas College Evaluation Policy regarding the number and weighting of evaluations.

 This is a letter graded course.

 Upon successful completion of this course, the student will be able to:

-- Describe the impact of personal, cultural, professional and societal values on their work in community
+- Reflect on community membership and articulate the impact of personal, cultural, professional, and societal values on their work in community.

-- Describe the basics of Canada’s political systems and how social policy is created.
+- Understand the division of power in Canada's political systems and explain how social policy is created.

 - Evaluate how policies can support or hinder social justice.

 Course materials and/or textbooks approved by the department.

 Courses listed here must be completed prior to this course:

 Courses listed here must be completed either prior to or simultaneously with this course: